Distribution Matching Distillation Meets Reinforcement Learning: Experiments

 \subsection{Main Results}

 We begin by assessing \sname's text-to-image generation performance using prompts sampled from ShareGPT-4o-Image~\cite{sharegpt4o-image}, ensuring that there is no overlap with the prompts utilized during training.
 Table~\ref{tab:system_compare} presents a summary of the distillation results in comparison to other methods.
 Models distilled through our approach exhibit state-of-the-art (SOTA) capabilities in terms of prompt coherence and the generation of high-quality, aesthetically pleasing images.
 Notably, our method demonstrates effectiveness across various architectures (e.g., UNet, Transformer), model sizes (e.g., 2B, 8B), and paradigms (e.g., flow-based, denoising-based), highlighting the broad applicability and universality of the proposed approach.
-Additionally, we provide qualitative comparisons in Figure~\ref{fig:vis_comp_all} and Appendix~\ref{app:vis_comp}, where our method produces images characterized by superior quality and enhanced prompt coherence.
+Additionally, we provide qualitative comparisons in Figure~\ref{fig:vis_comp_all}, where our method produces images characterized by superior quality and enhanced prompt coherence.

-To further verify our method’s effectiveness and provide a more comprehensive comparison between the few-step distillation model and the multi-step teacher model, we conduct the comparison on two commonly used benchmarks~\cite{DPG,geneval}, Table~\ref{tab:DPG_Bench} shows our four-step model consistently outperforms its multi-step teacher on DPG\_Bench across all base models, lifting the overall score from 74.65 to 76.44 for SDXL-Base, 84.08 to 84.96 for SD3-Medium, and 84.12 to 85.30 for SD3.5-Large.
-Meanwhile, on GenEval (Table~\ref{tab:GenEval_Bench}) the same trend holds: overall scores improve for SDXL (0.55 → 0.56), SD3 (0.62 → 0.64), and SD3.5 (0.71 → 0.72).
+To further verify our method’s effectiveness and provide a more comprehensive comparison between the few-step distillation model and the multi-step teacher model, we conduct the comparison on two commonly used benchmarks~\cite{dpg,geneval}, Although we do not perform RL optimization on the metric of these two benchmarks, table~\ref{tab:DPG_Bench} and ~\ref{tab:GenEval_Bench} show that the overall score of our four-step model consistently outperforms its multi-step teacher on DPG\_Bench and GenEvalacross all base models.
 These results indicate that \sname has successfully freed the student model from the constraints of the multi-step teacher model and stimulated its capabilities during the distillation process.